osmandapp/web/main/docs/user/navigation/guidance/navigation-settings.md

 Limits on vehicle parameters can be important for navigation and road safety.
 Some of these restrictions may include:

-1. Restrictions on vehicles moving in certain areas of cities or parks.
+1. Restrictions on vehicles moving in certain urban areas.
 2. Restrictions on the movement of vehicles on certain sections of road, such as where there are bridges, tunnels with limited space, low elevation overpasses, complex turns, or other structures.
-3. Weight limits per vehicle axle can be especially important for trucks and buses.
+3. Weight limits per vehicle axle can be especially important for trucks.
 4. Restrictions for vehicles moving in certain conditions, such as high temperatures, wet or snowy roads, at night, or in weather conditions with limited visibility.

 All of these restrictions can be important for navigation and should be considered when planning a route.
 If a vehicle's exceeds the limits, it may result in road safety, infrastructure damage, accidents fines, and other legal consequences.
 Therefore, drivers should carefully examine the route and make sure that the height of their vehicle meets the limits.